 What Is Legal Custody?

 "Legal custody" gives a parent the right to make long-term decisions about the raising of a child, and key aspects of the child's welfare -- including the child's education, medical care, dental care, and religious instruction.
 In most child custody cases, legal custody is awarded to both parents (called "joint legal custody"), unless it is shown that one parent is somehow unfit, or is incapable of making decisions about the child's upbringing.

-Example #1: Mother and Father have divorced, and share legal custody of Child.
+Joint Legal Custody Example: Mother and Father have divorced, and share legal custody of Child.
 This means that Mother and Father share equally in making important decisions concerning Child's upbringing and welfare.

-Example #2: Mother and Father have divorced, due in large part to Father's substance abuse and addiction.
+Sole Legal Custody Example: Mother and Father have divorced, due in large part to Father's substance abuse and addiction.
 Mother seeks and is granted legal custody of Child.
 This means that Mother alone has legal authority to decide key issues related to Child's upbringing, and Father has no legal right to participate in the decision-making process.

 Do I Need a Lawyer for Legal Custody Arrangements?

 Child custody laws are constantly changing.
 It is important to have a lawyer present for advice and counseling.
 A child custody lawyer can assist you in obtaining the right custody arrangement for your child or children.
 Child custody laws vary widely by state, and your attorney can help explain your state's rules to you.
 Most offer free consultations, so your first step should be to contact an experienced family attorney.